veluca93/parallel_enum/README.md

 information:

 - The first line should contain the number of nodes.
-- Then, for each node, one line containing the index of the node and its degree.
+- Then, for each node, one line containing the index of the node and its degree (indices should start from 0).
 - Then, for each edge, one line containing the indices of its extremes.
+- Numbers on the same line should be separated by space.

+The OLY format is also available by using the flag -graph_format="oly".
+In this case the graph file should have .oly extension and contain the following information:

+ - The first line should contain the number of nodes and edges.
+ - Then, for each edge, one line containing the indices of its extremes (indices should start from 0).
+ - Numbers on the same line should be separated by space.

 # Using
 To execute the code, you need to run the following executable file: